 Strengths Challenges ☐ Inspire loyalty Expect mutual support Cooperative Avoid Generous conflict Caring and helpful ☐ Sensitive Notice and respond to others' needs Self-sacrificing ☐ Build good relationships with colleagues Recommendations The following recommendations are based on your results. best for you. $ \\$ Consider each and select the ones you think would work For Interacting with Others avoid conflict.
 However, that doesn't solve anything and noring disagreements won't make them disappear.
 As much they arise.
 Do your best to keep emotion out of it and deal You may feel betrayed if people disagree with you.
 You we Understand that people have their own ideas and opinion than viewing it as disloyal. want them to listen and support you in return for your help. ons.
-Use this as an opportunity to learn about them, rather your best to ensure their needs are met.
-While this makes ou try to do too much, you risk overextending yourself.
-Also, ay.
-Others may take advantage of your kindness but not time to understand your team's individual strengths and al skills to coordinate people, plans and resources.
+Use this as an opportunity to learn about them, rather You are sincerely concerned about other people and do your best to ensure their needs are met.
+While this makes you happy, take care not to neglect your own needs.
+If you try to do too much, you risk overextending yourself.
+Also, some people may feel smothered and will push you away.
+Others may take advantage of your kindness but not respond with the same level of consideration. time to understand your team's individual strengths and al skills to coordinate people, plans and resources.
 Take the d assign each person's tasks based on those criteria.
 Ensure ccomplishment or a smaller task that has helped the group. ments, and be open to questions and discussion.
 For Filling a Role Facilitator : promoting goodwill, building rapport, support recognizing contributions, keeping things positive. orting and encouraging the group in completing tasks, Expediter : advancing progress by any means necessary others into action. , dealing with whatever needs to be done and motivating ☐ Planner : gathering, recording, organizing and clarifying information for the group, filling in detail and drawing up